Summary

 Example Calculation for an Organisation

-Time savings: 10 hours per week → 520 hours a year
+Time savings: 10 hours a week → 520 hours a year

-Cost rate: 42 EUR/hour (mix of editors and IT staff)
+Cost rate: 42 EUR/hour (a mix of editors and IT staff)

 Annual savings: 21,168 EUR